ricdikulous/imx-unity-game-lessons/lessons/13-Equipping-the-NFT-Accessories/README.md

 Here's an overview of what we'll cover in this lesson:
 1. Examine the pre-NFT method of accessory management.
 2. Update the game to link accessory ownership with NFTs.
-3. Demonstrate the integration in-game.
+3. Demonstrate in-game NFT accessory equipment.

 ## Prerequisites
 In the previous lessons we have setup a server for retrieving the player's NFTs and created an ApiService in our game to call that server.
 If you haven't already you can complete that in [previous lessons](../12-Display-the-Players-NFTs/README.md)